jaraco/jaraco.vcs/README.txt

 hgtools will use the mercurial version to determine the version of the package (based on get_current_version).
 If an sdist is created, hgtools will store the calculated version in the tag_build of the setup.cfg and will use that version when deploying remotely.
+Therefore, if you are using auto-versioning, you should not tag builds explicitly.

 See the jaraco.util setup.py for an example of this technique.